ttscoff/snibbets/README.md

     -s, --source FOLDER              Snippets folder to search --configure                  Open the configuration file in your default editor --[no-]blockquotes           Include block quotes in output
-        --highlight                  Use pygments or skylighting to syntax highlight (if installed) --save                       Save the current command line options to the YAML configuration -h, --help                       Display this screen
+        --[no-]highlight             Use pygments or skylighting to syntax highlight (if installed) --save                       Save the current command line options to the YAML configuration -h, --help                       Display this screen
     -v, --version                    Display version information